-The HACSB has certain responsibilities relative to children with environmental intervention blood lead levels that are living in affordable housing.
-The HACSB will report the name and address of a child identified as having an environmental intervention blood lead level to the public health department within 5 business days of being so notified by any other medical health care professional.
-The HACSB will also report each known case of a child with an environmental intervention blood lead level to the HUD field office.
+The HACSB has certain responsibilities relative to children with elevated blood lead levels (EBILL)that are living in affordable housing.
+The HACSB will report the name and address of a child identified as having elevated blood lead level to the public health department within 5 business days of being so notified by any other medical health care professional.
+The HACSB will also report each known case of a child with an elevated blood lead level to the HUD field office.